What is PRACE?

 Since when does PRACE exist?

-The members and founders of PRACE have been working together for almost 10 years now.
+The members and founders of PRACE have been working together for more than 10 years now.
 Building on EU funded initiatives since 2004 (HPCEUR, HET) and on the first Scientific Case for HPC in Europe, they started the PRACE Preparatory Phase in 2008, which resulted in the founding of PRACE aisbl on 23 April 2010.
-Four hosting members (France, Germany, Italy and Spain) secured funding for the initial period from 2010 to 2015, while the PRACE Project partners continued to develop the brand and services of PRACE through three FP7-funded Implementation Phase projects.
 PRACE started with 21 members and grew to 25 by end 2012; several more governments are showing interest.
+Four hosting members (France, Germany, Italy, and Spain) secured funding for the initial period from 2010 to 2015, while the PRACE Project Partners continued to develop the brand and services of PRACE.
+In 2016 a fifth Hosting Member, CSCS (Switzerland) opened its system via the PRACE Peer Review Process to researchers from academia and industry.

 Where is PRACE located?